 Built into the Ruby gem and Elixir package is a system that allows you to scrub any data you don't want to send over the wire, such as passwords and identifiable user information.
 See the Ruby gem documentation and Elixir documentation on how to do this.

-With the release of the AppSignal Ruby gem version 1.0 on the 12th of January 2016 we've shipped all our language specific agents with a system agent.
+With the release of the AppSignal Ruby gem version 1.0 on the 12th of January 2016 we started shipping all our language specific libraries with a system agent.

 When an application with AppSignal integration starts the language integration starts a separate UNIX process.
 The Ruby gem and Elixir package will send all transaction samples to this agent through a UNIX socket.
 The agent will periodically sends the transaction samples to the AppSignal servers.

 The system agent will also collect host specific data such as CPU usage, load average, memory usage, disk usage, etc. See the Host metrics for more information.

 The data is sent through a secure (SSL) connection to our servers.

 The code of this system agent is not publicly available, but uses the same basic principle of how our Ruby gem pre